mulesoft-labs/accelerator-knit-plugin/README.md

 var first = "Austin"
 ```

+## Function comments

-Finally, documentation of a function is accomplished by writing a comment block
+Documentation of a function is accomplished by writing a comment block
 above the function.
 In function comments you can set annotations to define
-parameters and return values by using @p and @r respectively.
+parameters and return values by using the tags @param and @return, respectively.

 ```
 /**
  * Maps a color object to a result color object.
- * @p data is an input color object.
+ * @param data is an input color object.
- * @r a result color object.
+ * @return a result color object.
  */
 fun mapColor(data) = {
 ...
 ```

+## Table comments

-As of version 1.0.8 you can also specify a mapping table.
+You can also specify a data mapping table for transformations.
 Here's the general syntax.
-Columns and fields are separated by commas and you can escape a comma with two back
+Columns and fields are separated by commas, and you can escape a comma with two back
 slashes like this '\\,'.

 ```
 /**
  * Maps a PIM DB object to a result Product object.
- * @p product is an input DB Product object.
+ * @param product is an input DB Product object.
- * @r a result Product object.
+ * @return a result Product object.
- * @tbl Product Object, Database field, Description
+ * @table Product object, Database field, Description
  * @row productId, product.PRODUCT_ID,  The id of the product\\, a new ID.
  * @row productType,product.product_type, to indicate master or project or variant
  * @row masterProductId, product.master_product_id, The id of the associated master product